The ACN team works to maximize the potential of children with autism through our administrative, therapy, and development departments–get to know us!

 Dr. A Patricia Del Angel, MD, Chief Medical Officer, graduated from medical school at the Universidad Autonoma de Tamaulipas.
 She did her pediatric residency training Lincoln Hospital and Mental Health Center/New York Medical College, where she also served as chief resident.
 In addition, she completed a fellowship in child development-behavioral pediatrics at King Drew Medical Center in Los Angeles, and received her specialist certification in infant mental health from the Early Childhood Center at Cedars Sinai in Los Angeles.
 Dr. Del Angel has most recently served as a pediatrician at People’s Clinic in Austin and as a developmental-behavioral specialist in the pediatric residency program at UTMB Austin.
 Previously, Dr. Del Angel was the clinical director of the Southwest Area Children’s Hub in Los Angeles for thirteen years.
 She is a fellow of the American Academy of Pediatrics.

-Mary Day Fleenor, M.A., CCC-SLP holds a Master’s degree in Communication Disorders from Our Lady of the Lake University.
+Mary Day Fleenor, M.A., CCC-SLP holds a Master of Arts degree in Communication Disorders from Our Lady of the Lake University.
 She completed her undergraduate work in English and Mass Communication at Western Kentucky University.
-Mary has worked as a speech language pathologist over 35 years in a variety of settings including private clinics, medical settings, and the public school system.
-She has also provided assessment, intervention and supervision services with Early Childhood Intervention (ECI).
-Mary is the recipient of a 2014 Award for Continuing Education (ACE) by the American Speech-Language-Hearing Association (ASHA).
-Mary has a passion for helping children with autism and their families and has long considered her work in this area a special interest.
-She is the mother of three young men and has three grandchildren.
-Aside from her professional focus on pediatrics, Mary enjoys adventure through travel, reading, and hiking.
+Mary has worked as a speech language pathologist over 42 years in a variety of settings including private clinics, medical settings, early childhood intervention (Birth-3 years) and the public-school system.
+Mary has been with Autism Community Network since 2014.
+She has a passion for helping children with autism and their families and has long considered her work in this area a special interest.
+Mary is the mother of three young men and has three grandchildren.
+Aside from her professional focus on pediatrics, Mary enjoys adventure through travel, reading, and running.

 Cindy Forey, M.A., CCC-SLP brings over 30 years of experience in the field of Speech-Language Pathology (SLP).
 She has worked as a clinician and supervision in Early Childhood Programs (Texas - ECI) and public schools throughout San Antonio, along with holding a position as a Project Director with the Psychological Corporation (now Pearson).
 Cindy first joined Autism Community Network's interdisciplinary diagnostic team in 2011.
 Having relocated to the Boston area in 2015, Cindy remained committed to advocating strongly for the infant-toddler population as an SLP supervisor and therapist in clinic, home, and community settings.
 While in New England, Cindy additionally participated in team assessments and in guiding early childhood social-communication and music groups, while continuing to practice her strong bilingual skills in serving diverse populations.
 In 2019, Cindy was excited to be welcomed back to ACN to continue her role in supporting the clinic team through autism screenings, diagnostics, and Family Empowerment trainings for San Antonio's bilingual educators and caregivers.
 Cindy is a long-time member of the American Speech-Language-Hearing Association and is a certified trainer in the More Than Words Hanen Program for parents of children diagnosed with autism or social communication difficulties.
 For leisure, Cindy travels frequently between her homes in Texas and Colorado to enjoy the snowy and mountainous outdoors with her family and loyal rescue yellow Lab mix, Kobi!